Also known as: Quantitative urinary copper

 A laboratory specialist will determine how much copper is in the sample.

-No special preparation is necessary for this test, but if the collection is being taken from an infant, a couple of extra collection bags may be necessary.
+No special preparation is necessary for this test.
+Extra collection bags may be needed if the sample is being taken from an infant.

 The test involves only normal urination, and there is no discomfort.